Gidoren/cloud-canviz/TeamWorkingAgreements.md

 *Coding Styles / Standards*
 --------------------------------------------------
 We will use the same VSCode formater (Prettier) as well as ESLint for linting to keep uniform coding styles.

-<a href="https://github.com/airbnb/javascript/tree/master/react">We will also use the AirBnb React standard</a>
+<a href="https://github.com/airbnb/javascript/tree/master/react">We will also draw insperation from the AirBnb React standard</a>
+Prominent Standards:
+  -Use single quotes ('') not double ("")
+  -camelCase naming standard
+  -Headers on each file
+  -1 newline after each "component" (Functions, blocks, ...)

 *Work Patterns*
 --------------------------------------------------
-Definition of done: This we vary by task and will be specified in the sprint plan
+Definition of done:
+-All acceptance creiteria is met
+-All unit test are passed
+-Everyone on the team agrees it is done

 Team collabration: We have a steady communication going on in the Discord channel, seperating it between frontend, backend, useful links, etc.
 We also use text for more urgent messages.